 Women who are romantically or sexually attracted to other women.
 The term came into popular usage in the late 1800s when the first known lesbian rights organization in the US, The Daughters of Bilitis, formed in San Francisco.

-The term "pansexual" has since entered the chat and is defined as someone who has romantic, emotional, and physical attractions to any person regardless of gender.
+The term "pansexual" has since entered the chat.
+Note on pansexual vs bisexual: Pansexual is defined as someone who has romantic, emotional, and physical attractions to any person, regardless of gender.
 The terms "bi" and "pan" are often said to live under the same umbrella.

-Queer or Questioning:
+Queer or Questioning

 The Q can also stand for “questioning” — someone who’s exploring their sexuality or gender.

 Doctors often assign intersex children into the gender binary of male or female.
-But that doesn’t mean this is the gender identity they’ll grow up to identify with.
-The term was coined in the 1950s as doctors began to perform surgeries on intersex children to alter their anatomy.
-But in the 1990s, advocates began to speak up against these surgeries and provide a spotlight for the intersex community.
+That doesn’t mean it’s the gender they’ll identify with.
+The term was coined in the 1950s as doctors performed surgeries on intersex children to alter their anatomy.
+In the 1990s, advocates spoke up against these surgeries and provided a spotlight for the intersex community.

 Someone who experiences little to no sexual attraction to others (also known as “ace”).
-Hungarian Karl-Maria Kertbeny introduced the idea of asexuality in 1868 in discussing the idea of monosexuality (people who only masturbate) in response to a sodomy law in Germany.
+Hungarian Karl-Maria Kertbeny introduced the idea of asexuality in 1868 while discussing the idea of monosexuality (people who only masturbate) in response to a sodomy law in Germany.

-Who does the “+” in LGBTQIA+ represent?
+What does the “+” in LGBTQIA+ represent?

-Genderfluid — Someone who doesn’t identify with having a fixed gender.
+Genderfluid: Someone who doesn’t identify with having a fixed gender.

-Demisexual — Feeling sexual attraction to someone who you have an emotional bond with.
+Demisexual: Feeling sexual attraction to someone who you have an emotional bond with.

-Aromantic — Someone who doesn't feel a desire for romance or romantic attraction.
+Aromantic: Different than asexual.
+This is someone who doesn't feel a desire for romance or romantic attraction.

-Gender Non-Conforming — Not following the traditional feminine or masculine norms set by society.
+Gender non-conforming: Not following the traditional feminine or masculine norms set by society.

-Polyamory — Someone who’s in multiple loving relationships at the same time.
+Polyamory: Meaning someone who’s in multiple loving relationships at the same time.